when First Baptist was organized in Martinsville,

 Since August 2018, First Baptist has been under the leadership of Rev. Dr. Libby M. Grammer.
 In this new season, we are striving to reach out to the community in new ways, and revitalize those ministries we already have, such as our Early Learning Center ministry.
 Libby is committed to seeing this beautiful church campus used as a place of ministry for the whole community, and she looks forward to serving alongside this family of faith for years to come.

 Looking back, then, it’s easy to see that we have not been a typical Baptist church; our journey has been quite different from the norm.
 Our history has been rich and colorful, and full of surprises, and those who went before us laid a solid foundation.
 The road has certainly had its twists and turns.
 During the first three quarters of the 20th century, Martinsville was booming and life here was good, and full of opportunity.
 Today things are quite different.
-Our community is struggling and times have changed, but we can’t live in the past It’s a waste of the present to try to do so.
+Our community is struggling and times have changed, so we honor our past and live into our present and future together with innovation and prayerful steps forward with the Holy Spirit.

 As First Baptist continues to move forward, we are excited to rediscover our calling and mission together – both in our community and throughout the world.
 Trusting in God’s faithfulness, we hope to continue to journey asking, what will it mean to be a holy people in Martinsville, Virginia, in the 21st century?
 How is God calling us to continue to be different, distinct, and set apart?
 May the Holy Spirit guide us as we prayerfully continue to seek the answers.